bhopals/java-script-algorithms-and-data-structures-masterclass/22-queues.md

 - ENQUEUE

-  - Adding to the queue
+  - Adding to the end of the queue

 - ENQUEUE Pseudocode

   - The function accept the value
   - Create a new NODE using that value passed to the function
   - If there are no nodes in the queue, set this node to be the FIRST and LAST property of the queue